jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 ### Escaping Hidden Overflow

-Let's create simple artboard that a user can interact with:
+Let's create a simple artboard that a user can interact with:

 - Users can scroll up/down/left/right within the window to see the artboard.
 - Users can click anywhere on the artboard to show a contextual menu.
 - Users can select a menu item to add a shape to the artboard.

-Cool, so with those parameters I've created a very simple React app that allows just for that.
-It's only a few components most of them stateless:
+Cool, so with those parameters, I've created a very simple React app that allows just for that.
+It's only a few components — most of them stateless:

 - `<Window>` will represent the faux OS X window and will render children.
-- `<Artboard>` which will include _all_ our stateful interactivity.
+- `<Artboard>` which will include _all_ of our stateful interactions.
-- `<ContextMenu>` to display menu options to the user
+- `<ContextMenu>` to display menu options to the user.

 It's important to note that the `<Window>` has some CSS to hide overflow in my use case that was absolutely necessary to have nifty rounded corners 😜.